hdclearman/My-portfolio/README.md

-# My-portfolio
+# David Clearman's portfolio

-This is my proessional portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS.